Explore the design of the 3.6 acre healing & serene campus environment.

 The Second Floor

-Residential area for medical respite patients, including a separate women’s sleeping area, and private rooms for patients with infectious diseases or those receiving hospice care.
+Residential area for medical respite patients, includes a separate women’s sleeping area, and 6 private rooms for patients with infectious diseases or receiving hospice care

 Medical Respite Center

-The 50-bed Medical Respite Center will house one of the nation’s first purpose-built recuperative care programs.
-The medical respite program will serve an estimated 400 unhoused Alameda County residents annually.
+The 50-bed Medical Respite Center will house one of the nation’s first specifically designed recuperative care program with co located health clinic.
+The medical respite program will serve an estimated 400 unhoused Alameda County residents each year.

-Patients will be supported to resolve acute medical conditions, stabilize chronic medical and behavioral health conditions, or receive hospice care.
-Departing patients will be supported to secure stable housing placements and consistent primary care.
+The program will address acute medical conditions, stabilize chronic medical and behavioral health conditions, and provide hospice care if needed.
+A strong emphasis will be to connect departing patients to stable housing and consistent primary care.

 The design includes a separate women’s sleeping area to create a protected environment for unhoused women.
-There are 6 private rooms for patients with infectious conditions or who need hospice care.
+There are 6 private rooms for patients with infectious conditions or with advanced illnesses.

 The Architects Behind the Design